Certificates of insurance, also known as COIs, are important documents in the construction world.

 However, there is a lot of work involved in the verification piece, and unfortunately, the headaches stemming from small mistakes can be large and costly.

 If you’re struggling to manage all of the COIs coming along in your line of work, you’re not alone.
-Many firms turn to COI services—sophisticated compliance software backed by industry expertise—to get the compliance help that they need.
+Many firms turn to COI services—sophisticated compliance software backed by industry expertise—to get help with compliance in the construction industry they need.

 How To Solve the Challenge of Tracking Multiple Construction COIs